Posted on: 12 March

 A new boundary fence has been built adjacent to the 13th green (with the area between the fence & the concrete path marked with blue stakes designating a garden,

-and a new fence has also been built behind the 15th green.
 All boundary fences define “out of bounds”

 New gardens and concrete paths continue to be created throughout the course – refer to the Notice Board for rules for relief.

 Mulched areas beneath trees are to be treated as gardens and relief can be taken at the nearest point of relief (not nearer the hole) without penalty.